 When: Holy Week, March or April

-Combining the Catholic pageantry with folk mysticism, people wear helmets and don in centurion costumes to reenact the beautiful and theatrical play where one of the locals play the role of St. Longinus and hide among the houses while the others search for him.
+Combining Catholic pageantry with folk mysticism, people wear helmets and don in centurion costumes.
+They perform a theatrical play where one of the locals portray the role of St. Longinus and hide among the houses while the others search for him.
 It's a great way to spend meaningful time in the province aside from joining Marinduque excursions.

 Photo from the Philippine Department of Tourism

 Where: Baguio City

 Panagbenga or the Season of Blooming is one of the longest Philippine festivals, observed during the entire month of February in Baguio.